Melissa Fay Greene: Life

-Born into a Jewish family in Macon, Georgia, and raised in Dayton, Ohio, Melissa Fay Greene lives in Atlanta with her husband, Don Samuel, a criminal defense attorney, and numerous children.
+Born into a Jewish family in Macon, Georgia, and raised in Dayton, Ohio.
+Melissa Fay Greene lives in Atlanta with her husband, Don Samuel, a criminal defense attorney, and numerous children.
 Married in 1979 in Savannah, Melissa and Don are the parents of nine children.

 Publications

 Praying for Sheetrock

-Published in 1991, Praying for Sheetrock is the true story of the often-criminal heyday of the good old boys in McIntosh McIntosh County on the rural coast of Georgia and the rise of civil rights there in the mid-1970s.
+Published in 1991, Praying for Sheetrock is the true story of the often-criminal heyday of the good old boys in McIntosh County on the rural coast of Georgia and the rise of civil rights there in the mid-1970s.
 It won the Robert F. Kennedy Center for Justice and Human Rights Book Award, the Chicago Tribune Heartland Prize, the Anisfield-Wolf Book Award, the Quality Paperback Book Club New Visions Award, was a finalist for the National Book Award and the National Book Critics Circle Award.
 SHEETROCK was named one of the "100 Best Works of American Journalism of the 20th Century" by a panel convened by the journalism faculty of New York University and one of Entertainment Weeklys "The New Classics: Best Books of the Last 25 Years."